eyereasoner/Notation3-By-Example/examples/sharcs-odrl/README.md

 These policies can contain zero or more constraints that are checked with an Notation3 constraint checker `constraint_checker.n3`.

+Execution steps:

+- Compile `data_consumer_policy.ttl` into `data_consumer_policy.n3s` .
+- Reason over `data.ttl` with `data_consumer_policy.n3s`.
+  - Result in a `<urn:odrl-compiler:Result>` output with zero or more constraints if the policy conditions are met.
+- Check if reasoning ouput satisfies the contraints.

 ## Data Content

 - `data.ttl` : a sample instance of the data model